Docs

 LazyQueryHookOptions<NoInfer<TData>, NoInfer<TVariables>>

-Default options to control how the is executed.
+Default options to control how the query is executed.

 Show/hide child attributes